What is Mandatory Debt Amortization?

 Regardless of the fact that the ending balance is decreasing over time, the mandatory amortization is always calculated off the original principal amount (i.e. the $200m).

-The interest expense, however, declines from $11m in Year 1 to $1m in Year 5 as a result of the gradual paydown in the principal.
+The interest expense, however, declined from $11m in Year 1 to $1m in Year 5 as a result of the gradual paydown in the principal.

 While not applicable to our example, if there were any outstanding principal remaining at the end of the lending term, the balance is required to be paid entirely in one lump sum payment (i.e. a “bullet” repayment).